KristineXiao/CrewAI-Digital-Twin-Nanda-Adapter/README.md

 - Only Anthropic Claude models are supported, so I switched from OpenAI to ChatAnthropic.

 - I was able to get the adapter running and see a registry link printed in the logs.
 However, when I opened that link in the Nanda Registry portal, I received an “Error checking user” message instead of a working chat view.
 This suggests that while my agent successfully registered, the registry UI or authentication may not yet fully support it.
+Despite the registry UI issue, the logs confirm that the adapter successfully launched my agent and attempted registration, so the adapter itself appears to be working as expected.